Changissnz/selfinterest/README.md

 for upholding the rule.
 The artificial axiom, with its mathematical connotation, is a tool of rationalism, and although reason fails, there is the attempt for the rationale greatly preferred over the control by rule.
-Systematization in understanding any phenomena, or of implementation into system for phenomena is by axiomatic understanding, comprised of axioms.
+Systematization in comprehending any phenomena, or of implementation into system for phenomena is by axiomatic understanding, comprised of axioms.
 Recall that this text's usage of the term "axiom", redefined for this text's purposes, is to denote the axiom of natural law, not for any arbitrary rule, guideline, or consequence